ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/courses/tml_winter_2223.md

 - [Elif Akata](../../member/elif/)
 - [Elisa Nguyen](../../member/elisa/)

+### Central email

+Please use the STAI group email `stai.there@gmail.com` to
+- Submit your Colab exercises;
+- Ask questions; and
+- Send us feedback.

 ### Goal

 1. Students will be able to critically read, assess, and discuss research work in Trustworthy Machine Learning (TML).